Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 This blueprint includes a sample authentication app that you can run locally or from the Blueprint repo.

 :::primary
 **Note**: Regardless of the location from where you run the sample app, you need a Genesys Cloud user account in order for it to work.
-Our sample app uses the [Okta Sign-In using SDK](#configure-authenticated-messenger) approach.
+Our sample app   * [enables authenticated sign-in with the Okta Auth JavaScript SDK](#enable-authenticated-sign-in-with-the-Okta-Auth-JavaScript-SDK "Goes to the Enable authenticated sign-in with the Okta Auth JavaScript SDK section).
 :::

 To run the sample app from the Blueprint repo:

 1. Click [here](https://genesyscloudblueprints.github.io/messenger-authentication-okta-integration-blueprint/oauth.html "Goes to the sample app").

-2. Enter the environment and deployment Id configured with Okta and click **Submit**.
+2. Enter the environment and deployment Id that you configured with Okta and click **Submit**.

 3. Enter the client credentials for authenticated web messaging.